sandusmaranda/cs230/overview.md

 **What you can do.** We want you to succeed, and we will do all we can to help you learn the material and become a strong programmer.
 From your side, here are a few things you can do to succeed in this course:

 * Programming is hard: Try not to blame yourself for your mistakes; give yourself more time, and ask for help when needed.
-* Programming is a skill: The best programmer has made every mistake in the books!
+* Programming is a skill: Skills require practice for improvement.
+The best programmer has made every mistake in the books, so try not to hold yourself back!
 * Set aside time in your calendar to work on the material throughout the week.
 Some weeks you might have to spend well over 12h.
 * Attend all lectures, quit all social media while in class.
 * Attend all labs, quit all social media while in class.
 * Treat labs as an opportunity to engage your curiosity, delve deeply into topics introduced in class, practice asking and answering questions.
-* Read the assigned chapters before lecture.
+* Prepare for each lecture (watch any videos, read recommended chapters, write a list of questions you'd like answered, revisit your goals for taking the class).
 * Review the relevant book chapters, slides, and lab exercises BEFORE attempting to do the homework.
-* Read homework description immediately (Friday or Saturday at the latest).
+* Read homework description on the day it is released.
 * Start working on the problem set as early as possible, and work on it a little bit every day, rather than trying to finish 1-2 days before it's due.
-* Start homework early, be prepared to make mistakes.
-That's how you learn a skill!
+* Start homework early, be prepared to make mistakes, and be open to learning as much as possible from them.

 **Tutors.** CS 230 is fortunate enough to have a number of excellent peer tutors: students who have taken CS 230 in the past and want to help others to succeed.
 They each hold café (drop-in) hours for two hours each week, and they are also available for one-on-one tutoring.
 Here are some norms you should remember:
 * They only work for two hours.
 Please don't approach them outside their working hours or ask them to stay after their café hours have ended.